 In general, we recommend that you create one collection per type of document / record you have.

+Similarly, Sequin recommends that you sink one Postgres table to one Typesense collection using a routing function.
 When significantly scaling Typesense, you may want to shard collections.
-For instance, you may shard your users
+For instance, you may shard your users collection by region into users_us, users_eu, users_asia, etc.

-Create Typesense sink
+Create a Typesense sink

 Navigate to the “Sinks” tab, click “Create Sink”, and select “Typesense Sink”.